 While no indicator or set of indicators will perfectly predict the future, traders can use historical price movements to get an idea for what may happen in the future.

-In this article, we’re going to take the discussion a step further by focusing on one of the primary factors of importance in determining market conditions: Volatility.
+In this article, we’re going to take the discussion of technical analysis a step further by focusing on one of the primary factors of importance in determining market conditions: Volatility.

-The allure of high-volatility conditions can be obvious: Just as we said above, higher levels of volatility mean larger price movements; and larger price movements mean more potential opportunity but also more possible risk.
+The allure of high-volatility conditions can be obvious: Higher levels of volatility mean larger price movements, and larger price movements mean more potential opportunity but also more possible risk.

-But traders need to see the other side of this coin: Higher levels of volatility also mean that price movements are even less predictable.
+Traders need to see the full spectrum of this scenario: Higher levels of volatility also mean that price movements are even less predictable.
 Reversals can be more aggressive, and if a trader finds themselves on the wrong side of the move, the potential loss can be even higher in a high-volatility environment as the increased activity can entail larger price movements against the trader as well as in their favor.

 The Average True Range indicator stands above most others when it comes to the measurement of volatility.
 ATR was created by J. Welles Wilder (the same gentlemen that created RSI, Parabolic SAR, and the ADX indicator), and is designed to measure the True Range over a specified period of time.